 The implementation of GASB Nos.
 68 and 71 in 2015 and the implementation of GASB No. 75 in 2018 have had a profound impact on the operating expenses reported by Oregon Tech.
 The following tables show the effect of these statements on operating expenses across the functional classifications.
-The changes associated with recording components of the Net Pension Liability required by GASB 68 and 71 decreased operating expenses by \$725; while the changes associated with recording components of the OPEB Asset/Liability required by GASB 75 decreased operating expenses by \$93.
-See Note 14.
-"Employee Retirement Plans" and Note 15.
+The changes associated with recording components of the Net Pension Liability required by GASB 68 and 71 increased operating expenses by \$1,130; while the changes associated with recording components of the OPEB Asset/Liability required by GASB 75 decreased operating expenses by \$190.
+See Note 15.
+"Employee Retirement Plans" and Note 16.
 "Other Postemployment Benefits" for additional details.